 Mendix XPath is one of the Mendix query languages designed to retrieve data.
 XPath uses path expressions to select data of Mendix objects and their attributes or associations.

-XPath queries can be written both in the Modeler, for example when you want to specify a constraint on the data retrieved in a Retrieve microflow activity, and directly in code in the .java files of you Java actions.
-Note that not all operators are supported by the Modeler, and that the syntax of your query may differ between the Modeler and Java environments.
+XPath queries can be written both in Studio Pro, for example when you want to specify a constraint on the data retrieved in a Retrieve microflow activity, and directly in code in the .java files of your Java actions.
+Note that not all operators are supported by Studio Pro, and that the syntax of your query may differ between Studio Pro and Java environments.

 Examples of XPath queries are: